BrianCoveney/WorldCup2014/README.md

 WorldCup2014
 ============

-This is a Java Swing CRUD application, and these are the MySql tables:
+This is a Java Swing CRUD application.

+The MySQL database name is `worldcup` and these are the tables:

 ```
   CREATE TABLE players (